 I’m not including Navy (a smaller white bean).
 They were so common around here that they were almost all we used for cooking (I like them, but there is so much more variety out there to try that I don’t care to grow them or the Northern beans).

 With all of these varieties growing and being open-pollenated by bees (small bumblebees seem to be the most common on the beans) cross-breeds started showing up.
 After a hundred I’ve stopped counting.
 Some of them I grow out to see if they are worth keeping.
-Many I have kept because they are unique and some are quiet beautiful.
+Many I have kept because they are unique and some are quite beautiful.

 I also have several varieties of wax or green beans.
 I like to eat them when they are still crunchy out in the garden, but as you can see from the top picture I also turn them into bean salad and can them (with chopped onion and dark red kidney beans).